 About the Florida Prosperity Project

-As part of the Florida 2030 Blueprint, the goal of the Florida Prosperity Project is to cut Florida’s childhood poverty in half over the next decade – lowering our rate of childhood poverty from 20.1% to less than 10% – that’s over 450,000 kids we can lift out of poverty if we unite the business community for good.
+As part of the Florida 2030 Blueprint, the goal of the Florida Prosperity Project is to cut Florida’s childhood poverty in half over the next decade – that’s more than 400,000 kids we can lift out of poverty if we unite the business community for good.

 To do this, the Florida Prosperity Project has created the Florida Model – identifying the 10 root causes of poverty and their unique impact on each one of Florida’s 983 zip codes.
 The key to our success is the willingness of Florida’s business leaders to leverage best practices and collectively impact their communities.